Overview

 Regulations and restrictions

-All quantities that relate to posted or ordnance regulations and restrictions are expressed in the same units as used in the regulation.
+All quantities that relate to posted or ordinance regulations and restrictions are expressed in the same units as used in the regulation.
 The unit is explicitly included with the property in the data.

 Opening hours and validity periods